ZertoPublic/Z4K/docs/AdministrationGuide.md

 >      JournalDiskSizeInGb : 160
 >      JournalHistoryInHours : 12
 >     ```

+><span class="Note">Note: It is not mandatory to configure the Journal disk size (JournalDiskSizeInGb) and history (JournalHistoryInHours); they have default values of 2 GB and 8 hours respectively.</span>

 2. Annotate Kubernetes entities to include them in the VPG.